cacayan2/classifier-DoS-project/adr/adr_document.md

 The bivariate EDA was completed in `notebooks/02_bivariate_eda.ipynb` by Umar and Moosa.
 Initial correlation heatmaps and pairplots have been generated, with full results to be finalized as the team completes assigned tasks.
 Identified collinear features and observed class-separation patterns will help guide preprocessing decisions, model selection, and feature handling in subsequent stages of the pipeline.

+The multivariate analysis expands upon the earlier work by examining structure of the dataset across multiple features simultaneously.
+This assists in the identification of high-dimensional patterns not visible in univariate or bivariate analysis.
+Two primary techniques were selected:

+1. **Principal Component Analyais (PCA)**

+This was used to project the 78-feature dataset into a lower-dimensional space across axes capturing the highest variation to identify features that dominate variation and explore whether benign and DoS traffic exhibit separable structure in aggregated feature combinations.
+This is widely used in intrusion-detection research and machine learning at large to understand structure in highly dimensional datasets (Ring et al., 2019; Sharafaldin et al., 2018).

+2. **K-Means Clustering**

+This is method was utilized not for its power as a classifier (since it assumes numbers of clusters as a hyperparameter and highly spherical data, which this dataset likely violates), but is used as a preliminary assessment for determining if the data naturally forms groupings that resemble the attack and benign labelling.
+Clustering provides insight into whether the dataset contains meaningful high-dimensional separaiton and can reveal mislabeled, ambiguous, or outlier samples (Kumar et al., 2020).

+These analyses were performed in Python using `scikit-learn`, which is considered part of a standard workflow in modern intrusion detection and other machine learning pipelines.
+PCA aids visualization and informs potential dimensionality-reduction decisions, while clustering helps evaluate separability and structural consistency before model training.

+Multivarite analysis was completed in `notebooks/03_multivariate_eda.ipynb`, with Nafisa leading PCA and K-means implementation and Moosa producing corresponding visualizations.
+Preliminary PCA results show identifiable variance structure, and clustering procedures will be further evaluated for alignment with true attack labels.
+Full results will be finalized and incorporate into the modeling decisions in subsequent steps of this machine learning development paradigm.

 ## 7.2 Justifications
 As mentioned previously, univariate EDA is essential for later preprocessing and modeling decisions for the following reasons: